northeastern-oasis/High-School-Intro-To-Web/Step 1 Intro to HTML+CSS/README.md

 # Intro to Web Coding Step 1: Intro to HTML/CSS

-**To get started, open this project in Repl.it, Fork it (you may have to sign in to Github), and then head back here**: [https://repl.it/@chessmyers/EngageWorkshop](https://repl.it/@chessmyers/EngageWorkshop)
+**To get started, open this project in Repl.it, Fork it (you may have to sign in to Github or make a Github account), and then head back here**: [https://repl.it/@chessmyers/EngageWorkshop](https://repl.it/@chessmyers/EngageWorkshop)

 (Repl.it just lets us write/execute HTML/CSS code in your browser, but normally this would be done on your computer)